Thanjavur

 Fort of Thanjavur

 Of the many rulers of Thanjavur, the Cholas had built the grand temple for Shri Bragatheeswara now popularly known as Big Temple.
-Temple is inside the Fort known as Sivaganga Fort ascribed to the Sevvappa Nayak, which might have also housed the then rulers' living palace.
-Later rulers belonging to Nayaks and Marattas built the big fort, which encircles the city, with a separate palace for the rulers.
-[The present palace is perhaps the palace where the then rulers lived] The construction of the palace was first initiated by the Naik rulers of Tanjanvur with each subsequent ruler adding some more splendors to the palace.
-Though it is basically a fort, it could well be called as a fortified Palace.
-Presently it is known as Palace complex only.
+The temple is inside the Fort known as Sivaganga Fort ascribed to the Sevvappa Nayak, which might have also housed the then rulers' living palace.
+Later rulers belonging to Nayaks and Marathas built the big fort, which encircles the city, with a separate palace for the rulers.
+[The present palace is perhaps the palace where the then rulers lived] The construction of the palace was first initiated by the Naik rulers of Tanjavur with each subsequent ruler adding some more splendors to the palace.
+Though it is basically a fort, it could well be called a fortified Palace.
+Presently it is known as Palace Complex only.

 Palace complex

-There is a wonder treasure known as Saraswati Mahal having the collection of very old manuscripts in palm leaf collected by Nayaks and Maratta rulers and Sri Raja Sarafoji of Maratta dynasty had organised the library during his regime.
-Sangeetha Mahal, where many musical concerts are held, is also the part of the complex.
+There is a wonder treasure known as Saraswati Mahal the collection of very old manuscripts in palm leaves collected by Nayaks and Maratha rulers and Sri Raja Sarafoji of Maratha dynasty organised the library during his regime.
+Sangeetha Mahal, where many musical concerts are held, is also part of the complex.

 Nayaks' of Thanjavur and Lord Anjaneya

-Vijayanagar Kings captured reign of Thanjavur in 14th Century AD.
-Sevvappa Nayak (AD 1549-1572), a Viceroy of the Vijayanager Empire assumed independent charge and founded the dynasty of the Thanjavur Nayaks.
+Vijayanagar Kings captured the reign of Thanjavur in the 14th Century AD.
+Sevvappa Nayak (AD 1549-1572), a Viceroy of the Vijayanager Empire assumed an independent charge and founded the dynasty of the Thanjavur Nayaks.
 The old fort is known as Sivaganga Fort - named after him - and presently a beautiful garden known as Sivaganga garden is popular.
-Thanjavur remained the capital of the Nayaks for the next one hundred and twenty five years till the reign of Vijayaraghava - the last prince in the line.
-It is well known the Nayaks who hailed from Vijayanagar, are great devotees of Lord Anjaneya Swami, and drew their strength from Him and kept their valour and zeal in high spirit.
+Thanjavur remained the capital of the Nayaks for the next one hundred and twenty-five years till the reign of Vijayaraghava - the last prince in the line.
+It is well known the Nayaks who hailed from Vijayanagar, are great devotees of Lord Anjaneya Swami, drew their strength from Him and kept their valor and zeal in high spirit.

 Bunk Anjaneya